-Age 19 at the time of the publication of her first book, Living Lively: 80 Plant-Based Recipes to Activate Your Power and Feed Your Potential, Haile Thomas must have been all of 17 or 18 when she started it.
+At the time of the publication of her first book, Living Lively: 80 Plant-Based Recipes to Activate Your Power and Feed Your Potential, Haile Thomas was nineteen years old!
 As if that’s not amazing enough, she’s also the founder and CEO of a wellness non-profit, and is an international speaker and activist.

 Here’s more about Haile from her publisher, William Morrow (NY), a division of HarperCollins: